segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 ```

-## Querying the Sync Reports Table
+## Querying the Sync Reports table

 You can use SQL to query your Sync Reports table to explore and analyze operational sync metrics.
 A few helpful and commonly used queries are included below.